-For initial appointment to the position of university librarian, the candidate should meet the requirements for librarian IV.
-In the event of an opening in that position, the librarians shall have input toward the selection of the new university librarian and shall meet with all final candidates.
+For initial appointment to the position of Dean of University Libraries, the candidate should meet the requirements for librarian IV.
+In the event of an opening in that position, the librarians shall have input toward the selection of the new Dean of University Libraries and shall meet with all final candidates.

 - B. Librarian III.
-Appointment or promotion to the rank of librarian III is based upon established excellence of professional performance, continued academic study, and professional service, with pre-eminence and/or high quality contributions in one or more of these areas.
+Appointment or promotion to the rank of librarian III is based upon established excellence of professional performance, continued academic study, and professional service, with pre-eminence and/or high-quality contributions in one or more of these areas.
 Degree requirements for this rank include the master's in librarianship and either a second master's degree or thirty credit hours approved by the university.
 The candidate is considered for promotion during the fifth year in rank as a librarian II or may be appointed to this rank after nine years of professional library experience.
 Exceptions should be made only in cases of unusual merit. - C. Librarian II.
 Appointment or promotion to the rank of librarian II requires a master's degree in librarianship, a minimum of fifteen credit hours approved by the university, and three years of professional library experience.
 A candidate with a master's degree in librarianship and five years of professional library experience is also considered.
 Evidence of promise in professional performance, continued academic study, and additional professional service are also required. - D. Librarian I. Appointment to the rank of librarian I requires a master's degree in librarianship from a library school accredited by the American Library Association.
 Evidence of promise in professional performance is also required.
-To be considered for promotion in rank, the librarian must make written application to the Library Promotion Committee.
-The librarian will follow the calendar as given in the Schedule for Faculty Seeking Promotion in Rank found in the Appendix.
-The Library Promotion Committee is responsible for initial consideration of all applications for promotions in rank, appointments to rank for newly hired librarians, and also requests for extended contracts.
-The committee consists of five members elected by the Library faculty and chosen from those librarians with rank of librarian II or above with one or more years of experience in the library.
-The committee reviews the application and documentation and forwards its recommendation to the university librarian.
-The university librarian forwards his or her recommendation and that of the Library Promotion Committee to the provost and vice president for academic affairs ("the provost").
-On the basis of all the evaluations and recommendations, the provost and vice president for academic affairs makes a decision concerning promotion for the coming year.
-If the provost and vice president for academic affairs decides against promotion, the librarian may request a review by the president.
-The decision of the president is final. - II.
+To be considered for promotion in rank, the librarian must make written application to the Libraries Promotion Committee.
+The librarian will follow the calendar as given in the Schedule for Faculty Seeking Promotion in Rank found in the Appendix in the Teaching and Research Faculty Handbook.
+The Libraries Promotion Committee is responsible for initial consideration of all applications for promotions in rank, appointments to rank for newly hired librarians, and also requests for extended appointments.
+The committee consists of five members elected by the Libraries faculty and chosen from those librarians with rank of librarian II or above with one or more years of experience in the Libraries.
+The committee reviews the application and documentation and forwards its recommendation to the Dean of University Libraries.
+The Dean of University Libraries forwards his or her recommendation and that of the Libraries Promotion Committee to the Provost and Vice President for Academic Affairs ("the Provost").
+On the basis of all the evaluations and recommendations, the Provost makes a decision concerning promotion and extended appointments for the coming year.
+If the Provost decides against promotion or an extended appointment, the librarian may request a review by the President.
+The decision of the President is final.

+II.
 Evaluative Criteria for Promotion

-An annual review of the performance of each librarian of the Old Dominion University Library staff will be conducted in order that he or she may receive full credit and reward for his or her contribution to the library and to the university.
+An annual review of the performance of each librarian of the Old Dominion University Libraries staff will be conducted in order that he or she may receive full credit and reward for his or her contribution to the Libraries and to the university.
 The criteria on which this evaluation will be based are as follows: